 are all contributing factors that inhibit the natural flow of water during heavy rainfall.

-According to the IPPC report (Intergovernmental Panel on Climate Change), 2018, increasing temperatures will increase the amount of rainfall and hence the intensity of flooding on land.
-Predicting the amount of rainfall is different from weather forecasting.
+According to the 2018 IPPC report, increasing temperatures will increase the amount of rainfall and hence the intensity of flooding on land.
+However, predicting the amount of rainfall is different from weather forecasting.
 The procedure is quite complex and even more so for isolated islands as compared to continental land.

 When environmental shocks like flooding hit a country, it creates an uproar amongst the population.
 Natural calamities happen anytime and anywhere and so the wisest thing to do first is to get informed.
 Families have to prepare for upcoming calamities especially now that we are living in the climate change era.
-Communities have to get together and strengthen local protection means and evaluate Environmental Assessment Impacts of projects before embarking on them.
+Communities have to get together and strengthen local protection means.
+Leaders must evaluate the Environmental Impact Assessments of projects before embarking on them.